ibm-cloud-docs/vpc/cr-view-table.md

 * **SUBNET** is the ID of the subnet.
 * **--json** formats output in JSON.

-## Viewing details of a routing table by using the API
+## Viewing details of a routing table with the API
 {: #cr-routing-table-using-the-api}
 {: api}